 It is common for a pleasing server to get a tip from a customer.
 Sometimes, when a customer pays by card, the server may add an extra digit to the tip amount and then enter an inflated amount to the POS.
 If the customer notices and calls it in, the service staff is usually not questioned.
 The restaurant ends up losing the extra money that the server has pocketed.

 Theft prevention tip: Check your credit card slips and balance them to see if there is any funny business going on.
 Ask your staff to total up the slips for their shift.
-Better yet, with a cloud-based system you'll be able to see how each payment has been made, whether though a credit card or by cash.
+Better yet, with a cloud-based system you'll be able to see how each payment has been made, whether through a credit card or by cash.
 Click To Tweet

 Sometimes employees start taking breaks when they should be working.
 Although this kind of theft is not intentional, customer service suffers and wait-time increases.
 This can lead to substantial revenue losses in the long run.